Important Government bodies of India

 - The major laws are Representation of the People Act, 1950, which mainly deals with the preparation and revision of electoral rolls, and the Representation of the People Act, 1951, which deals in detail with all aspects

-- The electoral system in India in borrowed from the one operating in Great Britain.
+- The electoral system in India is borrowed from the one operating in Great Britain.
 Presently, the Election Commission consists of one Chief Election Commissioner (CEC) and two Election Commissioners.

 Powers and functions

-- To determine the territorial areas of the electoral constituencies throughout the country on the basis of the Delimitation Commission Act of Parliament.
+- To determine the territorial areas of the electoral constituencies throughout the country based on the Delimitation Commission Act of Parliament.

 - To prepare and periodically revise electoral rolls and to register all eligible voters.

-- To notify the dates and schedules of elections and to scrutinise nomination papers.
+- To notify the dates and schedules of elections and to scrutinize nomination papers.